2022 Team INFINIT Athletes

 2018 12 Hour in the Wild West - 1st

-His first race, Montezuma's Revenge, was a 24-hour bike marathon that Josh entered just to see if he could even compete.
-Turns out he could, and he went on to take 4th place in the race.
-A race that is generally reserved for only the most experienced riders.
-He came back just two years later and not only won the race, but also set records for both distance and altitude, as he rode 156 miles with 32,350 feet of altitude change over 24 hours.
+Josh Tostado is a different kind of athlete.
+His first ever race was Montezuma's Revenge, a 24-hour bike marathon that is generally reserved for only the most experienced riders.
+Josh entered solely for the challenge of completing the race… He ended up finishing 4th.
+Josh came back just two years later and not only won the race but also set records for both distance and altitude, as he rode 156 miles with 32,350 feet of altitude change over 24 hours.
+Since then, Josh has been tearing up the endurance mountain biking scene.

 "I like to be able to make a mix how I want it, and because it works.
 I feel like I can perform up to my potential when I use INFINIT."